simonfrayer/sep4-iot/README.md

 `apk add gdb`

 to install the debugger.
 The debugger is not part of the default devcontainer image because installing it takes up a lot of space (~500Mb).
-But it only takes a few seconds to install it it you need it.
+But it only takes a few seconds to install it if you need it.

 ## Starting and stopping work
 Cloning your repository to a container volume may seem odd at first.
 It means that everything is inside the volume, and you can't browse or fiddle with the files in a local Window repository.
 But then why would you, you can always (re-) start the development container which automatically mounts the volume.
 By using VSCode as your sole window into the project we gain some advantages, and you can do all you need with the project inside VSCode anyway.